elliotchance/c2go/README.md

 A tool for converting C to Go.

-# Why?

-I created this project as a proof of concept.
-It is written in Go and Python (soon to be only Go) and uses the clang AST to do all of the hard work.

 The goals of this project are:

 1. To create a generic tool that can convert C to Go.